 Transform your career as a strategic leader through progressive management techniques.
 Champlain's online master's degree in leadership combines a variety of powerful approaches to leadership, change and learning (including strengths-based change, distributed leadership, and integrated reflective practice) to help you build adaptive strategies, innovation, success-oriented culture, caring and respectful relationships, and positive social impact within an organization.

-Build Your Career Future
+Build Your Career Future In Leadership

 In today's workplaces - across all industries and sectors - leaders with strategic, organizational, and tactical leadership abilities, cultural and ethical knowledge, and a focus on creativity, innovation, and success are in high demand.
 Through this program, you'll build an individualized approach to leadership, in addition to advanced soft skills such as communication and critical thinking.
 You'll be able to apply your skills to the workplace from day one, and will build the foundation needed to advance in your career as a strategic leader.